UpCloudLtd/uks-instructions/fluent-bit/README.md

 # UpCloud Kubernetes Service with Fluent-bit and OpenSearch Integration

-dcdcdcd
+This is an example on how to create an [OpenSearch](https://upcloud.com/resources/tutorials/getting-started-with-opensearch) database using UpCloud Managed Databases, and how to configure the [UpCloud Kubernetes Service](https://upcloud.com/products/managed-kubernetes) to ship all log files to the database using Fluent-bit.

 ## Prerequisites

-In addition to a [working UKS Cluster](https://upcloud.com/products/managed-kubernetes), you need these tools to be installed:
+In addition to a [working UKS Cluster](https://upcloud.com/products/managed-kubernetes), you will need these tools to be installed:

 * terraform
 * make
 * helm

-To create the resources with Terraform, you'll need your API credentials and Kubeconfig file exported.
+To create the resources with Terraform and install Fluent-bit, you will need your API credentials and Kubeconfig file exported and environment variables.

 ```
 export UPCLOUD_USERNAME=your_username